If you’re looking for a romantic winter getaway, you’ve found it.

 Nichole’s is a breakfast date favorite.
 Dainty European décor and delicious drinks are inviting, but the food is what really keeps people coming back.

-You’ll find plenty of French-inspired dishes and drinks inside this cozy cafe.
+You’ll find plenty of European-inspired dishes and drinks inside this cozy cafe.
 Pick up a French press coffee with a croissant, scone, or variety of pastries to start your day together.

 13 8th St S, Fargo | (701) 232-6430